distantmagic/resonance/docs/pages/docs/features/ai/server/llama-cpp/extractors/subject/index.md

 {{docs/features/ai/server/llama-cpp/index}} server.
 :::

-`Subject` extracts a specific phrase from user's input without modifying that phrase.
+`Subject` extracts a specific phrase from the user's input without modifying that phrase.

 ## What Is It Good For?

-It is good for extracting a specific phrases like application name, username and any other strings that can be provided in an ambiguous way but need to be extracted exactly as-is.
+It is good for extracting specific phrases like application name, username and any other strings that can be provided in an ambiguous way but need to be extracted exactly as-is.